growr-xyz/growr-identity/growr-agent-framework.md

 ### Growr Agent Gateway - GAG

-A single API that enables access to VC Schema repository, all Public Growr Agent Personas (PGAs) and any reporting or event functionalities of Growr.
+A thin discovery service that is creating dynamic schema.
+Any Distributor can deploy a GAG and setup broker list for the IPs of the nodes of the PGAs that would be included in the Distributor's network.
+In that way, a Distributor can have his own App and add to the GAG only Issuers and Risk Assessors that he would like to use for his customer base.

 Communication should be :
 - GraphQL schema
 	-  "stitched" schema - available through single endpoint - Different PGAs must have different names of queries/mutations/subscriptions.
 Maybe organized in Domains.
 	OR
 	-  single unified API with pathfinder functionality, based on PGA DID and/or VC types, pond addresses of those that the PGA is assigned to, etc.

 This will allow service discovery using dynamic schema that won't require update at the user app for accessing new PGAs. as well as CRUD over request/response model and subscriptions for messaging or other event driven communication.
-The GAG should be used by Growr Individual Agents and SSFI Agent/Wallets to collect and present VCs by Issuers and Risk Assessors, issue endorsement VCs,
+The GAG should be used by Growr Individual Agents and SSFI Agent/Wallets to collect and present VCs by Issuers and Risk Assessors, issue endorsement VCs.

 ### Schema repository & Trusted PGA and Core Protocol Registries
 _schemas currently are in GitHub repository are included in Growr Agent SDK  as submodule_ _Trusted registries and Pond factories currently are in Environmental variables_
-- GraphQL API for CRU operations with schemas available for acknowledged PGAs
+- GraphQL API for CRU operations with schemas available for acknowledged PGAs (Schemas s)
 - Schema types registry of DID addresses and URIs of PGAs that operate with those schemas.
 (Issuers and Risk Assessors)
 - Dynamic config loading for trusted protocol registries
 - DID Authorization of the API access*
+	All registries, since they should be public, will operate on chain, and the schema hosting is currently in Github, but they should be stored on decentralysed storage (IPFS or some other service)

 ## Building blocks